TaceoLabs/noir-poseidon/README.md

 ```

 That is, these are **permutations only**, not complete hash functions.
 To use them as hash functions, apply appropriate construction techniques such as sponge constructions or compression functions.
 For examples see the respective READMEs for [Poseidon](poseidon/README.md) and [Poseidon2](poseidon2/README.md).
+Have a look in the respective sub-folders for further instructions on how to use the libraries and installation.

 ## Performance